-The topic will be “The Use of Emerging Technology to Enhance your Defense at Trial.”
+The topic is “The Use of Emerging Technology to Enhance your Defense at Trial.”

 A New York judge has dismissed hundreds of claims over Bausch & Lomb's contact-lens solution, rejecting plaintiffs' attempt to submit recent scientific studies on the link between ReNu ML and eye infections.
 Click here to learn more.

-Trail Blazers will honor HPM&B with the 2013 Lois Goodrich Award for Youth Development at its Spring Benefit on Monday, June 24, 2013.
+Trail Blazers honored HPM&B with the 2013 Lois Goodrich Award for Youth Development at its Spring Benefit on Monday, June 24, 2013.
 Click here to learn more.